WTIOAddons/date-time-adapter/README.md

 # DateTime adapter

-DateTime adapter for WebThingsIO Gateway.
+DateTime adapter for WebThings Gateway.

 Purpose: Create rules where date and time is needed as input